han41858/angular-ko/aio/content/guide/deployment.md

 You can make better decisions about what to optimize and how when you have a clear and accurate understanding of what's making the application slow.
 The cause may not be what you think it is.
-You can waste a lot of time and money optimizing something that has no tangible benefit or even makes the app slower.
+You can waste a lot of time and money optimizing something that has no tangible benefit or even makes the application slower.
-You should measure the app's actual behavior when running in the environments that are important to you.
+You should measure the application's actual behavior when running in the environments that are important to you.

 The
 <a href="https://developers.google.com/web/tools/chrome-devtools/network-performance/understanding-resource-timing" title="Chrome DevTools Network Performance">